ShemmyYo/slot-mashine-python/README.md

 ***
 ## __Project Goals__

-The project goal was to create a user-friendly game and deliver an easy and satisfiying command line interface directory.
+The project goal was to create a user-friendly game and deliver an easy and satisfying command line interface directory.

-The project has been built by using Python.
+The project has been built using Python.

 [Back to Content](<#contents>)
 ***